www.its.bldrdoc.gov - >> Resources >> Video Quality Research >> Guides and Tutorials >>

 This 2012 tutorial is an overview of the algorithms available in the VQM software, including guidance on which calibration options and models suit different purposes.
 Other topics covered are the different types of models, mapping multiple subjective datasets onto a single scale, objective video quality model validation, and the Consumer Digital Video Library.

 This tutorial uses Microsoft PowerPoint® 2010 slides with audio.
 Start the slideshow to hear the audio.
 Subtitles are provided in the notes section for each page.
 Microsoft provides a free PowerPoint viewer for Windows® on their website.

 This written guide gives an overview of the VQM Software tools.

 This written guide describes how to use the Command Line VQM tools.
 This software does not have a manual.
 Usage information is included here, and in the "readme" file.

-The spatial information (SI) filter is described and MATLAB® code is provided.
-This filter detects long edges and estimates edge angle.
+This webpage describes a spatial information (SI) filter developed by NTIA/ITS.
+MATLAB® code is provided.
+The SI filter detects long edges and estimates edge angle.

 A summary of subject screening techniques.
 MATLAB® code implementing the techniques is provided.

 This video demonstrates how the eyes and ears work together to understand speech.
 This is called audiovisual perception or cross-modal perception.
 Audio of a woman saying "ba ba ba" has been dubbed over the picture of that woman saying "da da da".
 Your perception of what she is saying changes as you open and close your eyes.

 Subtitles are not provided, because the McGurk effect is an audiovisual effect.

 This 1996 tutorial is an overview into early parameters developped by NTIA.
 Many of the features and parameters in today's VQM software are updated and improved versions of these older algorithms.